 Skip to content

-Pipework Insulation
+The Importance of Pipework Insulation

-The Pipes That Require Lagging:
+The Pipes That Require Lagging

 • All pipework connected to hot water storage vessel, including the vent pipe, should be insulated for at least 1m from their point of connection to the cylinder.